-It has always been at the heart of YESD Travel speciality to not damage local communities’ culture and environment.
+It has always been at our heart to preserve local communities’ culture and environment.
 We ensure our tours are of low impact on natural resources, respectful and observant of local customs and supportive of local economies.
-This being, to operate in a responsible manner, incorporating the principles of sustainable development in the way we provide our travellers with real life experiences.
-However, these values are more than just words on a page; they are ingrained in the culture and daily operations of every YESD office and tour.
+We strive to operate in a responsible manner, incorporating the principles of sustainable development in the way we provide for our travelers.
+Our values are more than just words on a page; they are ingrained in the culture and daily operations of every tour.

-In addition, we expect our staff and travellers to demonstrate the principles of responsible travel – respecting people, cultures and local environments; in the distribution of wealth; in good will and cross-cultural sharing; and in contributing to sustainable development.
-Do you have something to, or would you like to give feedback on our approach?
-If so, we would love to hear from you at email@example.com
+In addition, we expect our staff and travelers to demonstrate the principles of responsible travel – respecting people, cultures and local environments; in the distribution of wealth; in good will and cross-cultural sharing; and in contributing to sustainable development.

 Below are some guidelines on how you can contribute positively to the local economy, environment and society of the region you are visiting.